ardanlabs/python-go/pyext/README-A.md

 In [the previous post](https://www.ardanlabs.com/blog/2020/06/python-go-grpc.html) we saw how a Go service can call a Python service using gRPC.
 Using gRPC to connect a Go and Python program together can be a great choice, but there’s a complexity price that goes with it.
 You need to manage one more service, deployment becomes more complex, and you need monitoring plus alerting for each service.
 Compared to a monolithic application, there is an order of magnitude more complexity.

 In this post, we're going to reduce the complexity of using gRPC by writing a shared library in Go that a Python program can consume directly.
-With this approach there’s no networking involved and depending on the data types, no marshalling as well.
-Out of the several approaches to calling functions from a shared library in Python, we decided to use Python's [ctypes](https://docs.python.org/3/library/ctypes.html) module.
+With this approach, there’s no networking involved and depending on the data types, no marshalling as well.
+Out of the several approaches of calling functions from a shared library in Python, we decided to use Python's [ctypes](https://docs.python.org/3/library/ctypes.html) module.

 _Note: ctypes uses [libffi](https://github.com/libffi/libffi) under the hood.
 If you want to read some really scary C code - head over to the repo and start reading. :)_